AP Computer Science Principles

 About the Exam

-The AP Computer Science Principles Assessment consists of two components: a through-course assessment and the end-of-course AP Exam.
+The AP Computer Science Principles Assessment consists of two components: a performance task and the end-of-course AP Exam.
 Both of these parts will measure your achievement of the course learning objectives.

 Create Performance Task